 U.S. Coast Guard Academy

-Cadet 2/C Jacob Cheeseman has been involved in the aviation community since he was born.
+Cadet 1/c Jacob Cheeseman has been involved in the aviation community since he was born.
 Growing up outside the U.S. Air Force Academy as the son of an Airline and former USAF A-10 pilot, Jacob first thought of attending the U.S Coast Guard Academy (USCGA) in elementary school.
 That dream led him to join the great Class of 2021.
-2/C Cheeseman’s primary inspiration at the Academy comes from a passion for the missions of the Coast Guard, especially search and rescue and law enforcement, and the special role of Coast Guard aviation in executing these missions.
-Studying Operations Research and Computer Analysis at the Academy, 2/C Cheeseman has worked hard to rank near the top of his class.
+1/C Cheeseman’s primary inspiration at the Academy comes from a passion for the missions of the Coast Guard, especially search and rescue and law enforcement, and the special role of Coast Guard aviation in executing these missions.
+Studying Operations Research and Computer Analysis at the Academy, 1/c Cheeseman has worked hard to rank near the top of his class.
 Currently, 1/c Cheeseman serves as the Regimental Activities Officer, organizing and executing events for over 1,000 cadets.
 In addition, Jacob serves as one of the Aviation Club Presidents.
 Previously, 1/c Cheeseman helped lead the Academy’s Aviation Career Week, including hosting aircrew from USCG Air Station Clearwater to discuss hurricane response.
 This past summer, 1/c Cheeseman continued to learn more about Coast Guard aviation by serving as an intern at the Coast Guard Aviation Logistics Center and at Air Station Traverse City.
 1/c Cheeseman hopes to attend U.S. Naval Flight Training upon commissioning in May 2021.

 MIDN 1/C Patrick N. Simons